fedi-e2ee/public-key-directory-specification/Specification.md

 ### Identity Binding

 This project will map ActivityPub Actor IDs to a set of one or more Public Keys.
-Optionally, some number of Auxiliary Data records may also be supported, in order for other protocols to build atop the Public Key Directory.
+Optionally, some number of Auxiliary Data records may also be supported, in order for other protocols to build atop the Public Key Directory(PKD).

 The task of resolving aliases to Actor IDs is left to the client software.